meaghanlewis/manager-guide/README.md

 Check out my [human user guide](https://github.com/meaghanlewis/manager-guide/blob/master/human-user-guide.md) for more detailed information about working with me.

 ## Purpose
 As a manager, I want you to feel empowered to not just do the job today, but also plan and document your career so I can help you grow and be successful in work and in life.
 My goal is to help you be a great staff member here, but also set you up for success wherever your career takes you.
-Let's use this space to figure out how we will work together to make this happen.
-Look at everything in this document as a strong suggestion, but not an edict, or precise and perfect process - if the process below isn't working, let's find a new way to do it that works for both of us.

 My goal as a manager is to help my teammates grow and help our project succeed.
 I aim to continuously learn and improve, so that I can do my best, and help my teammates do their best too.